usclaser/usclaser.github.io/README.md

-# albee-research-site
+# usclaser.github.io

-This is a Jekyll-based static site for my research work!
+Jekyll site for the Laboratory for Autonomous Systems in Exploration and Robotics (LASER) at USC Viterbi.

 ## Details